 Health insurance is a much talked about issue for full-time RVers.
 Remember employee paid health coverage is still an option.
 And, there are private medical insurance policies and group plans.

-I wish I had an answer to the question that included a suggestion for cheap medical insurance that provided inexpensive and reliable coverage, but I don't.
+I wish I had an answer that included a suggestion for cheap medical insurance that provided inexpensive and reliable coverage, but I don't.
 We RVers face the same problems with it as all the self-employed folks and workers who don't have employer or welfare paid coverage.

 The same options are available for RVers that are available to non-RVers.
 Some employers provide medical coverage for their employees.
 The rest of us look at buying private medical insurance, either individual or family coverage, directly from a health insurance agent.
 Group coverage through a professional or social organization is also an option.
 Small business owners may need self employed insurance.
 As in the general populace, some opt for no coverage, depending on good habits, good genes, or good luck.